imayhaveborkedit/discord-ext-voice-recv/README.md

 ### Six new events
 This extension adds the unimplemented voice websocket events and one virtual event.
 See [New Events](#new-events).

+### Speaking state
+It is now possible to determine if a member is speaking or not, using `VoiceRecvClient.get_speaking()`.
+An event for changes is on the todo list as a maybe.

 ### Simple and familiar API
 The overall API is designed to mirror the discord.py voice send API, with `AudioSink` being the counterpart to the existing `AudioSource`.
 See [Sinks](#sinks).